DistributedProofreaders/dproofreaders/SETUP/INSTALL.md

 examples on enabling page compression and caching.

 ### Install PHP
-* Enable GD (for jpgraph) if you want dynamically-generated graphs.
 * Enable YAZ if you want to be able to do external catalog searches when creating projects.
 * Enable the CLI for running cron jobs and future upgrade scripts.